Documents Needed for a USA Conference Visa Interview: a Complete List

 Valid Passport

-DS-160 Confirmation Page
+DS 160 Confirmation Page

 Visa Appointment Confirmation

-Visa Fee Payment Receipt
+Visa Fee Receipt

 Recent Passport Photo

-Basic Travel Plans And Itinerary
+Basic Travel Plans

 Leave Approval Letter

-Bank Statements Or Financial Proof
+Bank Statements or Sponsorship Proof

-Previous Visas And Travel History
+Previous Travel Proof

-Proof Of Family Or Property Ties
+Family or Property Ties

 How to Arrange Your USA Visa Documents for the Interview?